THE HEART AND ITS FUNCTIONS

 Changing an unhealthy diet, for a healthier diet, lack of exercise,for some exercise for at least 30 min a day, being overweight losing weight and this will be achieved with a healthier diet and exercise and smoking, quit smoking, this may be hard to do but we can get aid from our healthcare provider

-Causes of heart arrhythmia ( This list is taken from Mayo Clinic website)
+Causes of heart arrhythmia ( This list is taken from the Mayo Clinic website)

 Common causes of abnormal heart rhythms (arrhythmias) or conditions that can lead to arrhythmias include: